 FAQ

-UPM takes the next transformative growth step and enters the biochemicals business by investing in a biorefinery at Leuna, Germany.
+UPM takes its next transformative growth step and enters the biochemicals business by investing in a biorefinery at Leuna, Germany.
 The biorefinery will produce a range of 100% wood-based biochemicals which enable a switch from fossil raw materials to sustainable alternatives in various consumer-driven end-uses.
 The investment opens totally new markets for UPM with large growth potential for the future.

 Wood is UPM's most important raw material and we are committed to forest management and forest harvesting practices based on the internationally accepted principles of sustainable forest management.
 Moreover, we plant over 50 000 000 seedlings annually.